Halton Learning Foundation

 Results and Impact

 According to the foundation, the Eliminating Barriers program can positively impact a student’s physical health and the ability to focus academically.
-The program can also help build self-esteem and resiliency.
+The program can also help build self-esteem and resilience.
 HLF also reports that the School Grants program can allow students to develop important skills.

 My anchor